6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 your demand

-when you last put your prices up
+when you last increased

 Typical increases:

-50p–£3 per walk
+50p – £3 per walk

-5. How to Communicate a Price Increase
+5. How to Communicate a Price Increase (Without Panicking)

-This is where many walkers panic.
+This is where people unravel.

-They write messages that sound like:
+They send messages that sound like:

 No.

-You are not asking permission.
 You are informing clients of a business update.

 The Tone You Want